Study on the static detection of ICF target based on muonic X-ray sphere encoded imaging: Methods

 \subsection{Reconstruction}

+We used the inverse Radon method in CT algorithm for reconstruction.
+Figure \ref{fig:sphere_hole_decdoded} shows the object encoded through a larger transparent circular hole, which forms an encoded image on the detector.
+Then, through the inverse Radon decoding process, the original image of the object is reconstructed.

+Figure \ref{fig:sphere_plate_decdoded} shows the object encoded by a larger opaque disk, which reaches the detector to form an encoded image.
+Then, through the inverse Radon decoding process, the original image of the object is reconstructed.

+In the experiment, an opaque sphere will replace the opaque disk, with the same optical properties.
+However, the installation and adjustment of the sphere will be more convenient, and it can easily overcome the problems of circular holes and non-circular disks caused by tilting.

 The encoded image is then subjected to a decoding reconstruction process.
 Initially, the encoded image data is imported into MATLAB and stored as a grayscale matrix.

 Subsequent deconvolution is performed using Wiener filtering and the Richardson-Lucy (R-L) algorithm.
 This step requires the encoded sphere matrix, which is generated using the formula for the two-dimensional projection of the surface density distribution of a spherical body.
 The final output is the reconstructed image as shown in Figure~\ref{}.